-DOB/U.S. comprises six modules of estimating equations, forecasting well over 200 variables.
-The first module estimates real potential U.S. output, as measured by real U.S. gross domestic product (GDP).
-The next module estimates the formation of agent expectations, which become inputs to blocks of estimating equations in subsequent modules.
-Agent expectations play a key role in determining long-term equilibrium values of important economic variables, such as consumption and investment, which are estimated in the third module.
+DOB/US comprises six modules of estimating equations, forecasting well over 200 variables.
+The first module estimates real potential U.S. output, measured by real U.S. gross domestic product (GDP).
+The next module estimates agent expectations, which play a key role in determining long-term equilibrium values of important economic variables, such as consumption and investment, which are estimated in the third module.
 A fourth module produces forecasts for variables thought to be influenced primarily by exogenous forces but which, in turn, play an important role in determining the economy's other major indicators.
-These variables, along with the long-term equilibrium values estimated in the third module, become inputs to the core behavioral model, which represents the fifth block of estimating equations.
-The core behavioral model is the largest part of DOB/U.S. and much of the discussion that follows focuses on this block.
-The final module is comprised of satellite models that use core model variables as inputs, but do not feed back into the core behavioral equations.
-The current estimation period for the model is the first quarter of 1965 through the second quarter of 2014, although some data series do not have historical values for the full period.
+The fifth block of estimating equations is the core behavioral model, the largest part of DOB/US.
+Much of the discussion that follows focuses on this block.
+Inputs from the third and fourth modules feed into this block.
+The final module is made up of satellite models that use the core model variables as inputs, but do not feedback themselves into the core behavioral equations.
+The current estimation period for the model is the first quarter of 1965 through the second quarter of 2015, although some data series do not have historical values for the full period.
 Descriptions of each of the six modules follow below.